bintoca/dbuf/codec.md

 All other symbols only represent their literal value and do not create any additional parsing.

+### Parse Modes

+The specifications of several symbols refer to parse modes:

+- any - Consumes one varint representing a registry symbol and sets it's associated parse mode

 ## Type Conventions

 The order of [type_map](./registry/specs/type_map.md) keys in meaningful and must be maintained across transformations.

 For use cases where a nominal type is desired, the first [type_map](./registry/specs/type_map.md) key should identify the type.